Dr Christopher Vaughan

 Humanities and Social Science

 I am a historian of twentieth century Africa, and Co-Director of the LJMU Centre for Modern and Contemporary History.
-Currently, I am Principal Investigator on the AHRC funded research project, 'Regionalism in East Africa, c.
-1900-present'.
-This interdisciplinary history and politics project will run between 2020 and 2023, and is conducted in collaboration with Dr Alden Young (UCLA) and Dr Frank Gerits (Utrecht University).
-Dr Peter O'Reilly is Research Associate on this project, based at LJMU.
-The project aims to provide the first comprehensive study of regionalism as a formal political and economic project in East Africa across both colonial and post-colonial periods.
-It builds on earlier British Academy funded research on the same theme (see publication profile for outputs from this pilot project).
+Between 2020 and 2023, I was Principal Investigator on the AHRC funded research project, 'Regionalism in East Africa, c.
+1900-present', conducted in collaboration with Dr Alden Young (UCLA) and Dr Frank Gerits (Utrecht University).
+Together with Dr Peter O'Reilly (Politics, LJMU), we are currently working on academic and non-academic outputs from this project.
+A monograph will provide the first comprehensive study of regionalism as a formal political and economic project in East Africa across both colonial and post-colonial periods.

 My earlier research focused on colonial rule in Darfur, western Sudan, and contributed to debates on colonial violence, the dynamics of borderland regions in Africa, and the character of African chieftaincy.

-I would be happy to supervise research students working on twentieth century African history, especially eastern African history.
-To date I have supervised completed projects on British-South African relations and the Congo Reform Association; and am currently supervising a project on the culture of political journalism in Zambia.
-I am currently PGR Co-Ordinator for the School of Humanities and Social Sciences.
+I am currently PGR Co-Ordinator for the School of Humanities and Social Sciences and I am happy to supervise research students working on twentieth century African history, especially eastern African history.
+To date I have supervised completed projects on British cultural diplomacy in South Africa; transtalantic dimensions of the Congo Reform Association; and the culture of political journalism in Zambia.
+I currently co-supervise a project on the role of colonial anxiety in shaping Britain's intelligence community in the early twentieth century.
 In 2020 I was awarded an Individual Teaching Excellence Award at LJMU.

 Academic appointments